naibau2004/API_Library/README.md

 API_Library
 ===========

-API_Src is many source code to be the package .
+API_Src is many source code in the package .

 API_Test is the example to use the API_Libery.